pip-templates/pip-templates-microservice-dotnet/README.md

 ## Contract

-Logical contract of the microservice is presented below.
+The logical contract of the microservice is presented below.

 ```cs
 public class BeaconV1 : IStringIdentifiable